julianstephens/useful-recipes/workstation-proxy/README.md

 # Workstation Proxy

 This recipe includes the basic infrastructure for a workstation proxy.
 All services should be Dockerized and run in a single Docker Compose file.
 Additionally, an nginx service is required to proxy the services to a single domain.
-This recipe utilities [Nginx Proxy Manager](https://nginxproxymanager.com/) to easily manage the proxy configuration.
+This recipe utilizes [Nginx Proxy Manager](https://nginxproxymanager.com/) to easily manage the proxy configuration.
 To allow access outside of the home network, ngrok is used to create a secure tunnel to the workstation and expose the services to the internet.

 ## Requirements